MasahiroOgawa/NaLLM/README.md

 1. Navigate into the root directory.
 2. Create an env file.
 You can use the env.example file as a template.
 (The open API key is optional and can be provided from the UI instead)
-3. run `docker-compose up` to build the images.
+3. run `docker compose up` to build the images.

 This will start the backend and frontend servers, and you can access the demos at the following URLs: